Everything you need to know as you start at QVCC

 Congratulations on your decision to attend QVCC!

 An education at QVCC means more than coursework.
-We offer a full range of services for first-year students, from career services to academic advisement.
+We offer a full range of services for all incoming students, from career services to academic advisement.
 Looking for the bookstore, student portal, or an ID card?
 You’re in the right place.

-- Drop: there are various dates during the term that you can drop a course and not have it impact your academic standing.
+- Add/Drop: there are various dates during the term that you can drop a course and not have it impact your academic standing.

 - Withdrawing from classes could impact your financial aid.
 Before you withdraw from classes, contact the financial aid office.